openharmony/docs/en/device-dev/driver/driver-platform-dac-develop.md

             int32_t ret;
             // Define the DAC device number.
             int16_t devNum;
-            // Pointer of the DacDevice structure.
+            // Pointer to the DacDevice structure.
             struct DacDevice *device = NULL;
-            // Pointer of the VirtualDacDevice structure.
+            // Pointer to the VirtualDacDevice structure.
             struct VirtualDacDevice *virtual = NULL;
-            // Pointer of the DeviceResourceIface structure.
+            // Pointer to the DeviceResourceIface structure.
             struct DeviceResourceIface *drsOps = NULL;
             // Obtain device resources through the instance entry. drsOps = DeviceResourceGetIfaceInstance(HDF_CONFIG_SOURCE);
-            // Check the input parameter pointer.
-            if (drsOps == NULL || drsOps->GetUint32 == NULL) {
+            //Check whether the return value and the member function of the return value are null. if (drsOps == NULL || drsOps->GetUint32 == NULL) {
                 // The pointer is null.
                 HDF_LOGE("%s: invalid drs ops fail!", __func__);